PyLink/PyLink/docs/technical/permissions-api.md

 Permissions were introduced in PyLink 1.0 as a way for plugins to manage command access, replacing the old `irc.checkAuthenticated()`.
 The permissions system in PyLink is fairly simple, globally assigning a list of permissions to each hostmask/exttarget.

-Permissions conventionally take the format `pluginname.commandname.optional_extra_portion(s)`, and support globs**\*** in matching.
+Permissions conventionally take the format `pluginname.commandname.optional_extra_portion(s)`, and support globs† in matching.
 Permission nodes are case-insensitive and casemapping aware, but are defined as being all lowercase for consistency.

 The permissions module is available as `pylinkirc.coremods.permissions`.
 Usually, plugins import it this format: